Mayank-Bhatt22/Understanding-Entity-Relationship-Modeling/README.md

 # Understanding-Entity-Relationship-Modeling
 Built a relational database system using SQL with E-R modeling, keys, and realistic relationships.
-This project will be expanded with additional real-world database modules.

 # 🗃️ Relational Database Systems with SQL
-This project is a collection of relational database systems built using SQL, starting with a Student-Course Enrollment System based on E-R modeling and normalization principles.
+This project is a collection of relational database systems built using SQL, based on E-R modeling and normalization principles.

 # 🧠 Key Concepts Applied
 Relational Database Design